XanaduAI/MrMustard/mrmustard/README.md

 MrMustard is split into four+1 components:

 ### 1. Abstract base classes
 Except for the `Parametrized` class (which is a custom data class) abstract classes speak quantum mechanics.
 Abstract classes cannot be instantiated, as they are abstract.
-They are unaware of how quantum mechanical calculations are performed (that is a job for the plugins).
+They are unaware of how quantum mechanical calculations are performed.
 At the moment the main abstract classes are:

 - [`Parametrized`](https://github.com/XanaduAI/MrMustard/mrmustard/abstract/parametrized.py) (functionality for all parametrized objects (Ops, Detectors, etc...))